Microsoft/MCW-Enterprise-Ready-Cloud/Hands-on lab/Archive/HOL unguided - Enterprise-ready cloud.md

 #### Tasks to complete

 -   Create a new PowerShell script called CreateProjectResourceGroup.ps1 that will create a new resource group with the following settings applied:

     -   Accepts an Azure AD Group Name as a parameter that will be assigned to the owner role of the new resource group.

     -   Accepts a project IO code value (for example 1000150) and uses a built-in Azure policy to add the IOCode tag to all resources created within the resource group.

-    -   Accepts a project cost center value (for example Marketing) and uses a built-in Azure policy to add the CostCenter tag to all resources created within the resource group.
--   Using the new script, create a new resource group called DelegatedProjectDemo that has the BU-Electronics-Admin group added to the subscription in the owner role, has the policy applied, has the IOCode policy applied with the ioCode parameter set to 1000150, and has the Cost Center policy applied with the CostCenter parameter set to "Marketing".
+-   Using the new script, create a new resource group called DelegatedProjectDemo that has the BU-Electronics-Admin group added to the subscription in the owner role, has the policy applied, and has the IOCode policy applied with the ioCode parameter set to 1000150.

 -   Create a new storage account within the resource group and validate the new tag is applied.

 #### Exit criteria